vklet/ENG/CLT/README.md

 ### CLT = Classical Laminate Theorie ###
-Calculation of material properties for a fiber reinforced plactic material as formulated in the classical laminate theorie.
+Material properties calculation of a FRP (fiber reinforced plactic) material as formulated in the classic laminate theorie.
-Implemented in python
+Implemented in python.
+Work in progress...